(Answered) Can You Back Up a Disabled/Unavailable iPhone?

 access any data from icloud.com

-This data will remain safe even if you need to restore your device, as it will sync back to your device the next time you log in to iCloud.
+This data will remain safe even if you restore your device, as it will sync back to your device the next time you log in to iCloud.

 Note: It's not just iCloud - this also applies to third-party cloud services like Dropbox or Google Drive.
 Additionally, you can restore any paid apps and media from iTunes or the Apple App Store without needing a backup.